danielhep/otp-fares-v2-viewer/PRD.md

 ### Data Processing
 1. Parse and validate JSON structure
-2. Map fare products by ID across all legs
+2. For each itinerary, map fare products by ID across its legs
-3. Identify reuse patterns and variations
+3. Identify reuse patterns and variations within the itinerary only
-4. Calculate totals and summaries
+4. Calculate itinerary-specific totals and summaries
 5. Prepare data for visualization

 ### Features for Debugging